 skip to main content

-Students will be notified if they are accepted into our AVID program in late February after course selection, but don't worry our AVID Counselor Mr. Autenrieth will help make sure to adjust your schedule if you are accepted.
+Student Notification: For incoming 9th grade students, you typrically will notified by AVID Coordinator Ms. Buechler if they are accepted into our AVID program by early March after course selection and older students are typically notified in April.
+Our AVID Counselor Mr. Autenrieth will help make sure to adjust your schedule if you are accepted.
+Please read below for more information about our AVID program.

 More information about AVID can be found below and thank you for your interest in our AVID program!